Teacher Subject Specialist Training (TSST) - MFL (French or Spanish at Secondary)

 N.B.
 Schools are advised to provide the participant with support from a Mentor, enabling the above to take place.
 We will provide additional guidance for mentors, especially for non-school based participants.

 Who is delivering the programme?

-The whole programme is delivered by System Leaders and Specialist Leaders of Education (SLEs).
-Each Leader is highly experienced and skilled, and are frequently involved in supporting MFL in schools across the area, leading networks, and delivering bespoke training.
+The whole programme is delivered by Specialist Leaders of Education (SLEs).
+Each Leader is highly experienced and skilled, and are frequently involved in supporting MFL in schools across the area, leading networks and training.